wala/wala.github.io/building.md

 * Installed JDK 8, with JAVA_HOME pointing to it

-* Installed Android SDK, with ANDROID_HOME pointing to it
+* Installed Android SDK, including version 26.0.2, with ANDROID_HOME pointing to it

 * Recent Apache Maven on path